Ward Churchill: Blood quantum

-9/11 essay controversy
+September 11 essay

 Churchill wrote an essay in September 2001 entitled On the Justice of Roosting Chickens.
 In it, he argued that the September 11 attacks were provoked by U.S. foreign policy.
 He described the role of financial workers at the World Trade Center as an "ongoing genocidal American imperialism" comparable to the role played by Adolf Eichmann in organizing the Holocaust.
 In 2005, this essay drew attention after Hamilton College invited Churchill to speak.
 This led to both condemnations of Churchill and counter-accusations of McCarthyism by Churchill and his supporters.
 Following the controversy, the University of Colorado interim Chancellor Phil DiStefano said, "While Professor Churchill has the constitutional right to express his political views, his essay on 9/11 has outraged and appalled us and the general public."

-A documentary called Shouting Fire: Stories from the Edge of Free Speech, broadcast on HBO, prominently features Churchill's case in addressing the issues of free speech and First Amendment rights.

-Honors

-Honorary Doctorate of Humane Letters, Alfred University, 1992.

 Art

 Churchill's subjects are often American Indian figures and other themes associated with Native American Culture.
 He uses historical photographs as source material for works.
 In the early 1990s at Santa Fe Indian Market, Churchill protested the passage of the 1990 Indian Arts and Crafts Act.
 It requires that, to identify and exhibit works as being by a Native American, artists and craftsmen must be enrolled in a Native American tribe or designated by a tribe as an artisan.

-Some of Churchill's pieces may infringe copyrights.
-For example, his 1981 serigraph Winter Attack was, according to Churchill and others, based on a 1972 drawing by the artist Thomas E. Mails.
+Churchill's 1981 serigraph Winter Attack was, according to Churchill and others, based on a 1972 drawing by the artist Thomas E. Mails.
 Churchill printed 150 copies of Winter Attack and sold at least one of them.
 Other copies are available online for purchase.
 Churchill says that, when he produced Winter Attack, he publicly acknowledged that it was based on Mails's work.
 The online journal Artnet mentions Churchill's artwork and the controversy surrounding its originality.